“No one is more cherished in this world than someone who lightens the burden of another. Thank you.” Joseph Addison

 Millionaire Personal Assistant

 When I searched for a personal assistant, I recognised very quickly that one shouldn’t settle.
-There are countless people who tout themselves as a PA, and they might be suitable for low level, or office based work, but a personal assistant for myself needed to be flexible, responsive, reactive and most importantly take ownership.
+There are countless people who tout themselves as a PA.
+They might be suitable for low level, or office based work.
+However, a personal assistant for myself needed to be flexible, responsive, reactive and most importantly take ownership.

 With flexibility and focus on change, my millionaire personal assistant has radically changed the way I approach work.
-My emails are dealt with by my personal assistant, and although I still use my work emails and personal emails, they are dealt with before I have time to read them – with important or time-sensitive tasks flagged for my attention.
-My diary is managed, my diary is cleared and I’m able to focus on what I deem to be important.
+My personal assistant deals with emails.
+And although I still use my work emails and personal emails, they are dealt with before I have time to read them – with important or time-sensitive tasks flagged for my attention.
+The diary is managed, my diary is cleared and I’m able to focus on what I deem to be important.
 My millionaire personal assistant is adaptive and learns with every new situation arising, and values feedback and direction – but most importantly has the initiative to get the task sorted.
 The respect goes both ways.

 The Journey Ahead

-The new steps into a new focused life is an exciting one – and for those thinking about it, I cannot recommend it enough – jump in with both feet and start to interview and find your millionaire personal assistant.
-After all, you may not ever be a celebrity or on the rich list, but you can certainly improve the quality of your life and time to play and explore.
-And as Lord Mancroft once said: “Happy is the man with a wife to tell him what to do and a secretary to do it.”
+The new steps into a new focused life is an exciting one.
+For those thinking about it, I cannot recommend it enough.
+Jump in with both feet and start to interview and find your millionaire personal assistant.
+After all, you may not ever be a celebrity or on the rich list… But you can certainly improve the quality of your life and time to play and explore.
+And as Lord Mancroft once said.
+“Happy is the man with a wife to tell him what to do and a secretary to do it.”
 Now I have a wonderful husband AND secretary doing exactly what I want! 😉

 Lucy Challenger CEO